 This is an outline of the topics that I intend to cover and the dates where I intend to do so.
 The list of topics may be revised during the course as I may not be able to cover all the material.
-Test and homework dates will NOT change.
+Test and homework dates, however, are written in stone and will NOT change.